Areco892/CSE-150A---Project/README.md

 ----------------------------------------------------------------------MILESTONE #2----------------------------------------------------------------------

-The agent is a Utility Based AI Agent, which will help us optimize the flow of traffic.
+The agent is a Utility Based AI Agent, which will try to optimize the flow of traffic.
 The agent will have the following parameters (in terms of PEAS):
 - Performance measure: minimization of traffic congestion, maximize traffic flow.
 - Environment: urban road network.